dev-jatin-mehra/Heart_Disease_Prediction/README.md

 ## Acknowledgement

-Special thanks to Siddhardhan for contributions to this project.
+Special thanks to Siddhardhan for this project.